-Revenue growth year-over-year was broad based, with the U.S. domestic market posting the highest growth rate, followed by international markets outside North America.
-All areas posted double digit improvements, as many oil companies and drilling contractors are outsourcing their purchasing of routine consumable items to the group, which offers greater purchasing power and sophisticated information management techniques.
-Strategic alliance agreements with new customers in several areas fueled much of the growth, and margin improvements were achieved by aggregating bulk buying and close attention to costs.
-Purchases of large containers of consumables from Asia, and cultivation of strategic vendors worldwide, have reduced costs on many items.
+Strategic alliance agreements with new customers fueled much of the Distribution Services group's international growth.
 Once in place the strategic alliances provide the group a stable platform of business around which it can open new locations at lower risk and cost.
-The group has expanded around the world by following our customer's rigs into new regions, and grown its North American business by capturing much more of the customer's expenditures.
+The group has expanded around the world by following our customers' rigs into new regions.
 The group is also selling more MRO supplies internally to legacy Varco organizations, which increased our leverage through greater purchase volumes.